 Best Slant Board Exercises For Ankle Mobility

-Similarly, any of the strength exercises which utilize that full ‘ass to grass’ range of motion will also tend to positively impact ankle mobility.
+Similarly, any of the strength exercises which utilize that full ‘ass to grass’ range of motion will also tend to positively impact ankle mobility and help you achieve a greater range in your movements.

 Here’s one extra exercise you can try.